JatinSanghvi/JatinSanghvi.github.io/content/posts/2021-09-16-wait-times/index.md

 | **5**       | 4               | 1               | 3               | 8               |
 | **6**       | 5               | 2               | 1               | 8               |

-And for the sake of completeness, a chart for visualizing the above table.
+Finally, for the sake of completeness, here's a chart to visualize the above table.

 {{< chart >}}
 type: 'bar',